 Therefore, it is preferable to extend the existing "Access Type preference" IE to include PC5 path, so that the Remote UE will be able to determine which type of access should be used.

-When accessing 5GC via a N3IWF is authorized for a Layer 3 Remote UE, the N3IWF identifier shall be included in the 5G ProSe Remote UE Policy/parameters.
+When accessing 5GC via a N3IWF is authorized for a Layer 3 Remote UE, the extended N3IWF identifier is included in the ANDSP as described in Sol#23.

+NOTE: Whether an equivalent of Extended N3IWF identifier configuration can be included in 5G ProSe Policy/ parameters is determined in normative phase.

 6.26.3 Impacts on services, entities and interfaces